pretix/pretix-docs/docs/topics/payment/bank-transfer.md

  - IBAN
  - BIC

+"Payer" should contain the name of the person making the payment.
+IBAN and BIC refer to IBAN and BIC of the bank account making the payment.
 IBAN and BIC are optional, but pretix can offer additional functionality if they are provided (such as automatically generating refund files).

 You have two options: importing bank data for all events on the organizer level, or importing bank data for a single event.